-The escalated cost of the R-Project is \$462.7 million, as published by SPP in the first quarter of 2022.
+The estimated cost approved by SPP for the R-Project is \$462.7 million.
+If the updated District cost estimate exceeds the SPP escalated baseline by more than 20%, the District would need to seek approval from SPP.
 The District awarded a contract for the construction of the R-Project in January 2019.
-The District has spent approximately \$142.7 million through December 31, 2021, for design, construction mobilization, purchase of lattice tower steel, and easement acquisitions.
+The District has spent approximately \$147.0 million through December 31, 2022, for design, construction mobilization, purchase of lattice tower steel, and easement acquisitions.